darktable-org/dtdocs/content/preferences-settings/processing.md

 : - _multiple GPUs_: both pixelpipes are processed in parallel on different GPUs -- see the [multiple devices](../special-topics/opencl/multiple-devices.md) section for more information.

 use all device memory
-: Enable this option to allow darktable to use all OpenCL memory on all devices except a safety margin (headroom).
-The headroom default is 600MB but may be specified per device.
+: Enable this option to allow darktable to use all OpenCL memory on all devices except for a safety margin (headroom).
+The headroom default is 600MB by default but may also be specified per-device.

 OpenCL drivers
-: In most cases darktable finds correct driver setups but this depends on how your linux distribution or operating system handles installation.
-Generally speaking, we have to make sure, we
+: In most cases darktable is able to find the correct OpenCL driver but this depends on how your operating system handles installation.
+Generally speaking, darktable must:

+: - not use unreliable drivers

 : - only have one active driver per hardware device.
-Typical problematic setups are: you have installed the vendor provided driver _plus_ another driver like `rusticl` or - if you are using windows - you have installed the `OpenCLon12` driver via the `OpenCL Compatibility Pack`.
+Problems are typically found where the vendor-provided driver is installed _as well as_ another driver (like `rusticl`) or (on Windows) where the `OpenCLon12` driver has been installed via the `OpenCL Compatibility Pack`.

-: - don't use unreliable drivers
-: Thus we offer toggle switches for most available drivers, on more exotic hardware like ARM boards you have to switch on the fallback "other platforms".
-Select the drivers you want to use from the list, in case you suspect a driver to malfunction you can switch it off here.
+: Toggle-switches are offered for most available drivers, though on more exotic hardware like ARM boards you will have to enable the "other platforms" fallback option.
+Select the drivers you want to use from the list.
+If you suspect that a driver is malfunctioning you can explicitly disable it here.

 : See the [memory & performance tuning](../special-topics/mem-performance.md) section for more information.